lg/lg.io/_posts/2016-10-10-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 	- In the Advanced tab, select 'Programs' and click Ok
 	- Back to the 'System Properties' dialog, click the 'Settings...' button in the 'Startup and Recovery' section
 	- Uncheck 'Time to display list of operating systems' since you never get to see that anyways
-	- Finally, select '(none)' for 'Write debugging information'
+	- Finally, select '(none)' for the 'Write debugging information' dropdown

 1. Remove unnecessary scheduled tasks
 	- Right click the start button and select 'Computer Management'
-	- Select 'Task Scheduler' on the left side
+	- Expand 'Task Scheduler' on the left side
 	- Now for each of the following in 'Task Scheduler Library > Microsoft > Windows':
 		- Disable all tasks in 'Chkdsk'
-		- Disable all tasks in 'Diagnostics'
+		- Disable all tasks in 'Diagnosis'
 		- Disable all tasks in 'DiskCleanup'
 		- Disable all tasks in 'Maintenance'
 		- Disable all tasks in 'SystemRestore'